- Hawaii has the fastest download speeds in the West

-- Arizona has the cheapest starting prices for internet in the region at $36/mo. on average.
-Alaska is the most expensive at $63/mo.
+- Hawaii has the cheapest average internet prices in the region at $22/mo.
+Alaska has the most expensive prices at $51/mo.

 On this page: